cnguy/kayn/README.md

 ## Cache Options

-To cache, firstly create some Cache that has a get/set function, and then pass it to `cacheOptions.cache`.
+To cache, firstly create some cache that implements the `get` and `set` functions that `kayn` interfaces with, and then pass that cache instance to `cacheOptions.cache`.

 `ttls` are method ttls.
 This part is pretty inconvenient right now.
 Suggestions are welcome.